-When looking at low-stabilization scenarios produced by IAMs, here shown mainly using the ReMIND-R model but recognizing that other models give qualitatively similar results (see Annex B for a sensitivity analysis of ReMIND-R results compared to other IAMs), we find that historical correlations between economic growth and energy use are discontinued in mitigation scenarios, both with respect to a postulated (and observed) energy threshold as well as with respect to increasing energy use in the course of development.
+When looking at low-stabilization scenarios produced by IAMs, here shown mainly using the ReMIND-R model but recognizing that other models give qualitatively similar results (see Annex B for a comparison of ReMIND-R results with other IAMs), we find that historical correlations between economic growth and energy use are discontinued in mitigation scenarios, both with respect to a postulated (and observed) energy threshold as well as with respect to increasing energy use in the course of development.
 In model results for mitigation scenarios, final energy demand in developing regions (AFR, LAM) stays approximately at current (low) levels, whereas per capita GDP rises significantly.
-Importantly, BAU and less-ambitious climate mitigation scenarios do not project a decoupling between per capita final energy levels and economic development.
+At the same time, developing countries are projected to face higher energy intensity improvements than developed countries.
 At first sight, the model results seem to be either not realistic or driven by very strong implicit assumptions.

-The most important question is whether developing countries will be able to decouple their growth from energy use and - looking at the differences between BAU and policy scenarios - how fast this can be achieved.
-We are rather pessimistic that it is possible for low income countries to develop without increasing their level of energy use, given the indicated need for energy to drive GDP growth.
-In addition to energy required to satisfy basic needs at the household level, energy is also embedded in the construction of infrastructure when development goes beyond the satisfaction of basic needs.
-All countries that have reached higher development levels in the past have increasingly used energy-intensive inputs like steel and cement and it is hardly plausible that this correlation will break, at least in the near future17.
+In order to understand the plausibility of model results, the most important question is whether developing countries will be able to decouple their growth from energy use and looking at the differences between BAU and policy scenarios - how fast this can be achieved.
+We are rather pessimistic that it is possible for low income countries to develop without increasing their level of energy use, given the indicated need for energy to drive

+GDP growth.
+In addition to energy required to satisfy basic needs at the household level, energy is also embedded in the construction of infrastructure when affluence levels go beyond the satisfaction of basic needs.
+All countries that have reached higher development levels in the past have increasingly used energy-intensive inputs like steel and cement and it is hardly plausible that this correlation will break, at least in the near future.
 This impression is confirmed by an analysis of the current developing process in India or China (Steckel et al. 2011).
-Recent results from the literature (Jakob et al., 2011b) also imply that historical patterns of energy use are repeated for developing countries and leapfrogging in this respect will be hard to achieve if capital accumulation will remain an important driver of economic growth in the future.
+Recent results from the literature (Jakob et al., 2012) also imply that historical patterns of energy use are repeated for developing countries and leapfrogging in this respect will be hard to achieve if capital accumulation will remain an important driver of economic growth in the future.
 However, assuming that scenario results are robust, we can provide a twofold interpretation:

 First, only with massive improvements of energy intensity will it be possible to dramatically reduce the energy used for capital accumulation as compared to patterns observed in the past.
 This result highlights the urgent need for drastic efficiency improvements and the simultaneous provision of latest technologies to developing countries.
-Our results imply that bringing production processes of infrastructure inputs to their thermodynamic limits might allow scenario results for developing countries to be achievable in reality.
+Our results imply that bringing production processes of infrastructure inputs towards their thermodynamic limits might allow scenario results for developing countries to be achievable in reality.
 However, considering historic trends, no dramatic improvements in the efficiency of these processes can be expected in the near-term.
-Thus, the efficiency gains implicitly assumed by the model results seem to be out of reach.
+Thus, the efficiency gains implicitly assumed by the models seem to be out of reach.
 Alternatively a total or partial replacement of energy-intensive inputs by low energy alternatives is theoretically conceivable, e.g. by newly developed materials or methods; however, this option requires a significant leap of faith.